 In addition to the public-facing platform, there will be password-protected portals for providers, payers, and states.
 Providers will be able to access their facility’s data and compare themselves against industry data, aiding them in targeting quality improvement efforts.
 Payers can use their portal to access data about programs in their network, potentially to recognize and incentivize better performance.
 States can use their portal to access data to inform treatment access capacity-building and other state-based initiatives, such as provision of technical assistance.

 The first phase – a multi-state pilot

 ATLAS is being pilot-tested in a select group of states in 2019-2020.
 States were chosen based on several criteria, including capacity for successful implementation of the pilot and demonstrated potential to scale ATLAS after the pilot.
 Following successful completion of the two-year pilot, ATLAS will be scaled nationwide.
-The ATLAS pilot is majority funded by two major foundations, and the remaining one-third is funded by six national health plans.

 At this time, ATLAS will examine specialty addiction treatment facilities that have been identified in partnership with pilot states.
 This includes residential, inpatient, outpatient, and opioid treatment programs.
 ATLAS does not include individual physicians or providers treating SUD.